calq-framework/flow/README.md

 # Calq Flow

-Calq Flow is a deterministic versioning and CI/CD orchestration platform for .NET monorepos.
-It fully automates the release lifecycle—from project discovery and IL-level binary diffing to semantic versioning and NuGet publishing—all in a single command.
-It eliminates fragile DevOps scripts by treating your release pipeline as a natively compiled C# application, executing seamlessly as a CLI tool or a highly optimized GitHub Action.
+Calq Flow is an end-to-end .NET release platform for monorepos.
+It fully automates the release lifecycle — from project discovery and IL-level binary diffing to semantic versioning and NuGet publishing — all in a single command.
+Calq Flow eliminates fragile DevOps scripts by treating your release pipeline as a natively compiled C# application, executing seamlessly as a CLI tool or a highly optimized GitHub Action.

-## The Universal .NET Release Platform
+## IL-Driven Versioning for .NET
-Calq Flow transforms modular software delivery by collapsing the wall between application code and DevOps infrastructure.
-By shifting the source of truth from subjective commit messages to objective IL binary comparison, it delivers a zero-configuration, fully automated CI/CD pipeline that executes identically on your local workstation and in the cloud.
+Calq Flow shifts the source of truth from subjective commit messages to objective IL binary comparison.
+It delivers a zero-configuration, fully automated CI/CD pipeline that executes identically on your local workstation and in the cloud.

----
+## How It Compares

-## Calq Flow vs. GitVersion
+### Calq Flow vs. GitVersion

 Traditional versioning relies on human-in-the-loop subjective data (commit messages, branch names).
 Calq Flow acts as an absolute engine of truth by analyzing the compiled binaries.